Always stay prepared by knowing the best hospitals in Lisbon for emergencies and other medical needs. Here’s your complete guide!

 Many expats do opt for private health insurance to escape long queues at public hospitals.
 There may be instances where hospitals do not have enough staff or have a shortage of resources.
 Therefore it is always a good backup option to have basic healthcare insurance as it widens your options!

-We would advise you to assess your situation and the location of your residence carefully.
-If you have the best hospitals near your proximity, you may not need healthcare.
+We advise you to carefully assess your situation and your residence’s location.
+You may not need healthcare if you have the best hospitals near your proximity.
 However, if you need specific treatment, health insurance can help you cover the healthcare expenses.

 Some expats decide to go for a mix between using public healthcare and a basic insurance plan that could come in handy at some point.